LukasChen/electron-angular-typescript/README.md

-This is a fork repository of electron-boilerplate which goal is to add / modify the ff:
+This is a forked repository of [electron-boilerplate](https://github.com/szwacz/electron-boilerplate) which goal is to add / modify the ff:

 1. livereload: changes to js (renderer), html and css files will execute livereload
 2. sass instead of less